pchain-org/pchain-guide/pchaindoc/source/FAQ/cancelation.rst

 -------------------------------------------------------------
 Before the epoch reaches 75% height, you can cancel delegation.
 Guidance: :ref:`How to cancel delegation<canceldelegation>`

-If your candidate is the validator in current epoch，the delegated amount will be unlocked to your balance when the epoch ends.
-If not, then the delegated amount will be unlocked to your balance immediately.

 -------------------------------------------------------------
 Error: cancel amount greater than your Proxied Balance
 -------------------------------------------------------------